Who is a ‘young carer’?

 Young adult carers are young people aged 16–25 who care, unpaid, for a family member or friend with an illness or disability, mental health condition or an addiction.
 (Carers Trust)

-This is a programme of events for young carers and young adult carers to visit different university campuses across Berkshire, Buckinghamshire, Oxfordshire and Swindon.
+This is a programme of events for young carers and young adult carers to visit different university campuses and employers across Berkshire, Buckinghamshire, Oxfordshire, Swindon and beyond.
 All transport is provided free of charge.
+See below for the list of events which will be updated regularly throughout the year.

 If you have any questions, please contact: email@example.com